jasonaden/angular/aio/content/guide/observables.md

 ## Streams

 Observables produce values and send them to the `next()` function of an Observer.
-You could call these values “messages” or “values” or “events” depending on context.
+You could call these values �messages� or �values� or �events� depending on context.
 Instead, we refer to data published by an Observable as a stream.
 Any type of value can be represented with an Observable, and the values are published as a stream.

 ## Creating Observables

 Use the Observable constructor to create an Observable stream of any type.
-The constructor takes as its argument a Subscriber function to run when the Observable’s `subscribe()` method executes.
+The constructor takes as its argument a Subscriber function to run when the Observable�s `subscribe()` method executes.
 A subscriber function receives an Observer, and can publish values to the Observer's `next()` method.

 For example, to create an Observable equivalent to the `Observable.of(1, 2, 3)` above, you could do something like this: